kshedden/case_studies/methods/distributions.typ

 A classical statistical moment is defined to be the expected value of a random variable raised to a power.
 For example, the raw first and second moments are $E[X]$ (the expected value) and $E[X^2]$.
 In practice we usually work with the _centered moments_ (or _central moments_), for example $E[(X - E X)^2]$ is the centered second moment, which is better known as the variance.

 In most situations, if you know all the moments of a distribution then you know everything about the distribution (there are some technical conditions for this claim to be true, as it is based on the invertibility of the moment generating function).
 But this fact is not very useful in practice because it is nearly impossible to estimate high order moments $E[(X - E X)^k]$ for large values of $k$.
-The sample estimator of this moment is $n^(-1) sum (X_i - overline(X))^k$, and this estimator is consistent and asymptotically unbiased, but if $k > 2$ it has huge mean squared error for any practically realistic sample size.
+The sample estimator of this moment is $n^(-1) sum (X_i - overline(X))^k$, and this estimator is consistent and asymptotically unbiased, but if $k > 2$ it has large mean squared error for any practically realistic sample size.
+This is related to the notion of _robustness_, where moments can be corrupted by the introduction of arbitrarily small amounts of strong outliers, which is not true of quantiles.

 It is important to have fluent ways to discuss what we learn by studying moments in a data analysis.
 The _location_ captures the "central value" of a distribution, but exactly what this means depends on what measure of location is being used.
 Although the mean is so common that we take it for granted, its interpretation follows from a somewhat opaque physical analogy, the balancing point for mass distributed along a line.
 The median can be interpreted as the "deepest" point in a distribution in that it is "surrounded by other values on all sides".
 The mode is the most common value in the distribution.
 The mean can fail to exist or be infinite, and the median and mode may not be uniquely defined.

 _Dispersion_ captures how far observations tend to fall from the central value, and _skewness_ captures whether the most extreme values tend to fall more often on one side of the central value than the other.
 The interpretation of _kurtosis_ has been debated.  #link("https://www.tandfonline.com/doi/full/10.1080/00031305.2014.917055")[This] reference argues that kurtosis should be viewed solely as a measure of the heaviness of the tails.

-A natural question is whether two distributions can always be compared in terms of measures of location, scale, etc.  Bickel and Lehman #link("https://projecteuclid.org/journals/annals-of-statistics/volume-4/issue-6/Descriptive-Statistics-for-Nonparametric-Models-III-Dispersion/10.1214/aos/1176343648.full")[answered] this question in the negative.
+A natural question is whether two distributions can always be compared in terms of measures of location, scale, etc.  In the setting of location, the notion of _stochastic dominance_ asserts that $X prec Y$ if $Q_X(p) < Q_Y(p)$ for all $p in [0, 1]$.

+Bickel and Lehman #link("https://projecteuclid.org/journals/annals-of-statistics/volume-4/issue-6/Descriptive-Statistics-for-Nonparametric-Models-III-Dispersion/10.1214/aos/1176343648.full")[answered] this question in the negative.
 For example, they introduced the notion of _dispersive order_ to assess when probability distributions can be compared based on dispersion.
 If $Q_1$ and $Q_2$ are the quantile functions of two distributions, then if

 $
 Q_1(p) - Q_1(q) < Q_2(p) - Q_2(q)